mergwyn/managedmac/REFERENCE.md

 ### managedmac::energysaver

-== Class: managedmac::energysaver

-Leverages the Mobileconfig type and provider to configure Energy Saver settings for Desktops and Laptops.

-If no parameters are set, removal of the Mobileconfig resource is implicit.

-=== Parameters

-[*desktop*]
-  The settings to apply for Desktop machines.
-This is a compound parameter containing the raw keys/values for configuring EnergySaver.
-The structure is rather complex.
-See the examples for complete details.
-  Type: Hash

-[*portable*]
-  The settings to apply for Laptop machines.
-This is a compound parameter containing the raw keys/values for configuring EnergySaver.
-The structure is rather complex.
-See the examples for complete details.
-  Type: Hash

-=== Variables

-[*productname*]
-  Built-in Facter fact: the common name for the machine model (ie. iMac12,2)

 === Examples

 This class was designed to be used with Hiera.
 As such, the best way to pass options is to specify them in your Hiera datadir:

- # Example: defaults.yaml
- ---
- managedmac::energysaver::desktop:
-    ACPower:
-      'Automatic Restart On Power Loss': true
-      'Disk Sleep Timer-boolean': true
-      'Display Sleep Timer': 15
-      'Sleep On Power Button': false
-      'Wake On LAN': true
-      'System Sleep Timer': 30
-    Schedule:
-      RepeatingPowerOff:
-        eventtype: sleep
-        time: 1410
-        weekdays: 127
-      RepeatingPowerOn:
-        eventtype: wakepoweron
-        time: 480
-        weekdays: 127
- managedmac::energysaver::portable:
-    ACPower:
-      'Automatic Restart On Power Loss': true
-      'Disk Sleep Timer-boolean': true
-      'Display Sleep Timer': 15
-      'Wake On LAN': true
-      'System Sleep Timer': 30
-    BatteryPower:
-      'Automatic Restart On Power Loss': false
-      'Disk Sleep Timer-boolean': true
-      'Display Sleep Timer': 5
-      'System Sleep Timer': 10
-      'Wake On LAN': true

-Then simply, create a manifest and include the class...

- # Example: my_manifest.pp
- include managedmac::activedirectory

-If you just wish to test the functionality of this class, you could also do something along these lines:

-# Create an Desktop settings Hash
 $desktop = {
  "ACPower" => {
    "Automatic Restart On Power Loss" => true,